cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.12.1v0.1
 Using a per-user outbound gateway that is a mail server other than the Google Workspace mail servers SHALL be disabled.

-- Rationale
-  - Mail sent via external SMTP will circumvent your outbound gateway.
+- _Rationale:_ Mail sent via external SMTP will circumvent your outbound gateway.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1114: Email Collection](https://attack.mitre.org/techniques/T1114/)